Grocery retailer celebrates food waste prevention, innovation fund and meal donations

 “Zero Hunger | Zero Waste is shaping the local discussion around how to end hunger and eliminate waste across America,” said Aubriana Martindale, Smith’s corporate affairs manager.
 “At Smith’s, we are intently focused on using our scale for good and we encourage our customers, associates and other businesses to join us.”

-- Smith’s rescued 5.6 million pounds of safe nutritious food that could no longer be sold in its retail stores, or shipped from its distribution centers and manufacturing plants, for Feeding America® food banks.
+- Smith’s rescued more than 2.3 million pounds of safe nutritious food that could no longer be sold in its retail stores, or shipped from its distribution centers and manufacturing plants, for Feeding America® food banks.

 - Smith’s achieved Zero Waste operations in both of their manufacturing plants located in Layton, UT and Henderson, NV.